Skip to main content

 • Deterministic reconciliation

-The protocol guarantees that finalized states are immutable.
+The protocol guarantees that settled states are immutable.
 Operators define their own ledger structure and settlement policies.

 {